 Current research interests include optimising imaging acquisition and analysis methods for identifying patients at risk of developing heart failure, using MRI-based scar imaging to improve ablation in patients with ventricular arrhythmias, and understanding and treating patients with cardiac problems arising from cancer therapies with a particular interest in multiple myeloma.
 She has also completed a study commissioned by the Medicines and Health Regulatory Authority to assess the risk of cardiotoxicity related to metal-on-metal hip implants.
 She receives funding for her work from British Heart Foundation, Barts Charity and the National Institute for Health Research, and supervises several PhD students.
 She is author of over 60 publications and book chapters, and is regularly invited to speak both Nationally and at International conferences.

-Professor of Heart Failure and Consultant Cardiologist, King's College Hospital, London, UK
+Consultant Cardiologist, and Clinical Lead for Cardiology and Heart Failure, King's College Hospital, London, UK

 Dr. John McGowan, MBChB, MRCP